JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `getTaskCount`

-Get the number of tasks in the colony
+Get the number of tasks in the colony.